 It’s amazing how long installing packages like pandas or tools like Spark can take when you’re a beginner.
-We let you get your feet wet in the browser, and teach you all the skills.
-Afterwards, when you understand them better, we help you get everything setup on your own computer so you can work on your own.
+Dataquest lets you get your feet wet in the browser, writing real code without having to set anything up locally.
+And we have automated answer-checking that makes working on our site better for learning than working on your local machine.

 3. Applied concepts

 Hiring managers are increasingly looking at portfolios when making decisions on who to interview.
 Even interviews have moved more towards projects as a means of assessment — you might get a take-home or in person project as part of your interview.